BhavyeMathur/goopylib-v1/README.md

 and visual feedback, but here is a screenshot anyways:

 ![Activity Selection App Screenshot](https://raw.githubusercontent.com/BhavyeMathur/goopylib/master/Examples/ActivtySelectionApp.png)

+**4. WROS - Website Recipe Organization System**

+This was an application I created for my mother as part of a school project to help her organize recipes for her website.

 ## Introduction
 Goopylib is a simple-yet-powerful 2D graphics framework built on top of Tkinter capable of creating good-looking, modern